zdkr4ii/BegoneSigil/README.md

 # BegoneSigil
 An AHK script to sell my useless sigils and trade the vouchers back for more sigils, made for Granblue Fantasy: Relink.\
-Author: dak

-A script to automatically sell low level sigils and trade the vouchers back for more sigils.
-Script automatically stops when there are no more valid sigils to sell/trade
+Script automatically stops when there are no more valid sigils to sell/trade (supposedly)

 ## Preparations
 Head to Siero > "Transmute Sigils" > Make sure you have "Level 3" Highlighted\